luruk-hai/pushwave-client/README.md

 - **No backend needed**: token storage, targeting logic, scheduling, and sending are all handled by PushWave’s cloud.
 Forget cron jobs and custom endpoints.
 - **Expo-first design**: auto-linking, config plugin, no manual Gradle/Pod edits.
 Works seamlessly with EAS Build and Expo Dev Clients.
 Compatible with Expo Router.
-- **Native attestation (roadmap)**: Play Integrity on Android + DeviceCheck on iOS to reduce spoofed APKs, fake tokens, and leaked API keys.
+- **Native attestation**: Play Integrity on Android + DeviceCheck on iOS to reduce spoofed APKs, fake tokens, and leaked API keys.
+Server-side validation is live.
 - **One-line setup**: `PushWaveClient.init({ apiKey })` retrieves the Expo token, performs attestation when required, and logs enhanced debug info under `__DEV__`.
-- **Dashboard-first workflow (roadmap)**: audiences, groups, segments, templates, one-off or recurring pushes without touching Firebase or APNs directly.
+- **Dashboard-first workflow**: audiences, groups, segments, templates, one-off or recurring pushes without touching Firebase or APNs directly (available at https://pushwave.dev/).
 - **Minimal external config**: for Android you still upload your FCM credentials to Expo (required by the platform), but PushWave handles the rest.

 ---